Wink arrives at the county shelter after being beaten. At only three to four months old, It's likely that this is the first photo ever made of him.

 The surgical team at Texas A&M is able to create an opening through Wink's right nasal passage and insert a temporary stent.

-This is Wink the day after surgery.
-Recovery will be difficult, but we're hoping and praying for better days.
+Recovery will be difficult, but we hope and pray for better days.

-Wink poses for a picture with his amazing surgeon, Dr. Thieman (right), and Jenni, his fantastic vet student.
+Wink poses for a picture with his surgeon, Dr. Thieman (right), and Jenni, a vet student.

 Wink receives special treatment at home while he recovers from major surgery.
 He dreams of life as a normal dog.